 Built-In Code Review Test Configurations

-- Post-Commit (Assign All): This Test Configuration is for teams who want to review code after it is committed to source control (see Pre-Commit vs. Post-Commit).
+- Post-Commit (Assign All): This Test Configuration is for teams who want to review code after it is committed to source control (see Pre-Commit vs. Post-Commit vs. Task-Driven).
 It scans all project files modified in the previous day.
 It can be used without customization.
 It includes a mapping for the local code review user; it assigns all revisions found in scope (for any author) to the current user.

 Code Review Task / Status Reporting